go-zen-chu/aictl/README.md

 aictl query "Why I got error in this Golang file?" -f error_sample.go -l Japanese aictl query "Why I got error in this Golang file?" -f error_sample.go -l "日本語"

-# we get response as stdout, aictl's error as stderr so you can pipe
-aictl query "Hello!" | aictl query -i | aictl query -i
 ```

 ### In CI